bloveless/arc-counter/README.md

 any function name from that gist.
 - ```responsive```: if true will attache a resize event to the window so the arcs are always 100% of their container.
+- ```onlyAnimateOnVisible```: if set to true the counters will only start their animation when they are scolled into view.

 You can set one or many options as follows: